By: Sarah Gardner

 ● You choose ingredients

 ● Bake/mix many at once

 ● Save money, time and gas

-Dogs absolutely love peanut butter, and it offers important additional protein to their diets.
-Pumpkin is loaded with fiber and beta-carotene.
+Dogs love peanut butter, and it offers additional essential protein to their diets.
+Pumpkin is packed with fiber and beta-carotene.
 Eggs both contain useful proteins, and are great for skin and coat maintenance!
-Many people are leaning toward organic recipes to avoid GMO’s.
+Many people are leaning toward organic dog treat recipes to avoid GMO’s.
 Frozen dog treats are easy to store, and will last virtually forever.

 On top of all this, homemade dog treats are often much healthier.
 Your dog might like those cheap store bought milk bones, but you won’t find one single thing in the list above with them.